 Seek medical help at your GP

-Take a list of all the behaviours you find challenging about your child and speak to your GP.
+Take a list of all your child’s challenging behaviors and speak to your GP.
 I wrote three A4 side pages about everything I was struggling with and let my GP read through them while we were there.

-Discussing all your child’s testing behaviour is very emotive and can have the strongest of parents in tears.
+Discussing your child’s testing behavior is very emotive and can have the strongest of parents in tears.
 Writing everything down rather than having to talk about it stopped me from ending up in an emotional mess in front of my little one.

 Take your child to the appointment with you.

-I decided to take my child with me to the first GP visit purely because I knew that he would not be able to sit still, I made sure he didn’t have an iPad or anything else to keep him calm.
-And as expected he was climbing the walls by the time the appointment was over.
-I felt this allowed the GP to see that he genuinely could not control his impulses and that we were not just talking about misbehaviour.
+I decided to take my child with me to the first GP visit purely because I knew that he would not be able to sit.
+Still, I made sure he didn’t have an iPad or anything else to keep him calm.
+And as expected, he was climbing the walls by the time the appointment was over.
+I felt this allowed the GP to see that he genuinely could not control his impulses and that we were not just talking about misbehavior.

-Your child’s teacher will need to answer a questionnaire regarding your child’s behaviour at school, which will help with a diagnosis.
-The hospital needs to receive this form before they allow your child to have a QB test for ADHD.
+Your child’s teacher will need to answer a questionnaire regarding your child’s behavior at school, which will help with a diagnosis.
+The hospital needs to receive this form before allowing your child to have a QB test for ADHD.
 It’s best to keep your child’s teacher in the loop so that they know to expect the questionnaire.

 Should the GP decide that your child meets the criteria, they will then send your child for an assessment for ADHD, followed by a QB test for ADHD.
 A QB test is a standard ADHD test for children.

 During this appointment, our son got very irritable and could not sit still.
-The nurse to repeatedly told him to sit still, but anyone with a child with ADHD will know that it’s impossible for them to sit still and be quiet, especially in such a clinical environment!
+The nurse repeatedly told him to sit still, but anyone with a child with ADHD will know that they can’t sit still and be quiet, especially in such a clinical environment!

-At this stage, we were offered to attend a parenting course, which we decided to decline as we had already tried everything we could to help our child.
-We were advised to read the book The Incredible Years by Carolyn Webster-Stratton, which had some great tips for discipline and a few other small tweaks to help with challenging behaviours.
+We were offered to attend a parenting course at this stage, which we decided to decline as we had already tried everything we could to help our child.
+They advised us to read the book The Incredible Years by Carolyn Webster-Stratton, which had some great tips for discipline and a few other minor tweaks to help with challenging behaviors.

-An appointment was scheduled for approximately 3 months time.
+An appointment was scheduled for approximately three months.

-The QB test for ADHD will more than likely take place at your local hospital or clinic.
+The QB test for ADHD will likely take place at your local hospital or clinic.

-Here is a quick video to show you what happens during a QB test.https://youtu.be/Sfly423zD_E
+Here is a quick video to show you what happens during a QB test.

 Results Of The QB Test

 We had to wait approximately two months for the QB test result.
 We had an appointment with a very understanding consultant.
-She kindly ran through the results of the QB test with us and explained everything in very easy to understand terms.
-For a QB test sample and to learn a little more about the QB test for ADHD, click here.
+She kindly ran through the results of the QB test with us and explained everything in very easy-to-understand terms.
+For a QB test sample and learn a little more about the QB test for ADHD, click here.

-The results are analysed and compared to a group of people of the same age and gender who do not have ADHD.
-This test, together with the other clinical information and school reports, will assess whether the child has ADHD.
+The results are analyzed and compared to a group of people of the same age and gender who do not have ADHD.
+Together with the other clinical information and school reports, this test will assess whether the child has ADHD.

-After chatting to the consultant for over an hour, she discussed with us our options, which were either to start on medication, see how it worked and return after three months, or to carry on as we had been doing and maybe doing a parenting course.
+After chatting to the consultant for over an hour, she discussed our options, which were either to start on medication, see how it worked, return after three months, or carry on as we had been doing and maybe do a parenting course.

 We had many concerns about medication, and we had taken a list of questions regarding ADHD medication, which she answered thoroughly.

-ADHD can often be made worse by clutter and visual clutter, to read more about how to start decluttering your home read this post, to learn about how to reduce visual noise in your home read this post.
+ADHD can often be made worse by clutter and visual clutter.
+To read more about decluttering your home, read this post.
+To learn how to reduce visual noise in your home, read this post.

 Frequently asked Q&A

-The very first steps to getting you or your child tested for ADHD would be to visit your GP.
-Be honest with your GP about the struggles you face every day no matter how bad they are.
-Don’t be afraid to write everything down before you go in so you don’t miss anything out.
-It is quite nerve wracking especially if you are talking about your child, so it might be a good idea to take someone in with you who knows your child well, such as a partner or grandparent as they will be able to ask questions you may have forgotten.
+The first step to getting you or your child tested for ADHD is to visit your GP.
+Be honest with your GP about your struggles every day, no matter how bad they are.
+Don’t be afraid to write everything down before you go in, so you don’t miss anything.
+It is pretty nerve-wracking, especially if you are talking about your child, so it might be a good idea to take someone in with you who knows your child well, such as a partner or grandparent, as they will be able to ask questions you may have forgotten.

-QB stands for quantitative behaviour, so basically a measurement of behaviour over a set time.
+QB stands for quantitative behavior, so basically a measurement of behavior over a set time.

 QB testing is free in the UK if referred by an ADHD specialist.
 Follow the steps outlined in this post to get your child assessed for ADHD if you suspect they are showing typical signs.

-The results of our test were very predictable from observing our child over the years.
-The first quarter he was a little fidgety but his responses were really quick however towards the middle of the test he was inattentive, missing many of the shapes and also very fidgety.
+Our test results were very predictable from observing our child over the years.
+He was a little fidgety in the first quarter, but his responses were speedy.
+However, towards the middle of the test, he was inattentive, missing many shapes, and very fidgety.
 This helped put things into perspective for us and helped us to understand his academic struggles and poor performance at school, even though we knew how bright he was.

-Your child will have a monitor or reflector attached to their forehead which will reflect their movements back to a camera situated above the computer screen.
+Your child will have a monitor or reflector attached to their forehead, reflecting their movements to a camera situated above the computer screen.
 Your child will be asked to click a button each time they see one of the shapes appear on the screen.
 The test lasts approximately 15 to 20 minutes.
 The test will check how attentive they are after each quarter of the test.

-We didn’t get the results of our test back for a few months.
-After that, we got an appointment with the ADHD specialist who talked us through our options moving forward.
+We didn’t get our test results back for a few months.
+After that, we got an appointment with the ADHD specialist, who talked us through our options moving forward.

-In the UK, a QB test for ADHD is done through your GP then through a hospital visit.
+In the UK, a QB test for ADHD is done through your GP and a hospital visit.

-By your GP who will maybe refer you to see a specialist, you may then get referred.
-You will be assessed by various professionals then sent for a QB test for ADHD depending on whether they feel you meet the criteria.
-The QB test will then check your behaviour over a 20 minute period of time which will asses your attention, reaction time and accuracy.
+By your GP, who will maybe refer you to see a specialist, you may then get referred.
+You will be assessed by various professionals and then sent for a QB test for ADHD, depending on whether they feel you meet the criteria.
+The QB test will then check your behavior over a 20 minute period, which will assess your attention, reaction time, and accuracy.

-Unfortunately, ADHD still has a lot of stigmas attached to it and it can be difficult for some people to believe its a real medical condition.
-We ran into a lot of people who did and still do put our child’s behaviour down to naughtiness, or lack of boundaries, this can be very frustrating and hurtful especially when it may be from friends and family.
-Go to your go and get a formal diagnosis, show him the results of your QB test and explain to him what they mean if you haven’t already.
-Explain to him that this is caused by a lack of dopamine, the more he understands about ADHD the more likely he is to empathise with you.
+Unfortunately, ADHD still has a lot of stigmas attached to it, and it can be difficult for some people to believe it’s an actual medical condition.
+We ran into many people who still put our child’s behavior down to mischief or lack of boundaries.
+This can be very frustrating and hurtful, especially when it may be from friends and family.
+Go to your go and get a formal diagnosis, show him the results of your QB test and explain what they mean if you haven’t already.
+Explain to him that a lack of dopamine causes this.
+The more he understands ADHD, the more likely he will empathize with you.

-If you think you may have ADHD it is advisable to see your GP rather than trying to diagnose yourself online.
-You may be referred for a QB or ADHD computer test.
+If you think you may have ADHD, it is advisable to see your GP rather than trying to diagnose yourself online.
+They may refer you for a QB or ADHD computer test.

-The exact cause of ADHD is unknown and it is not fully understood, however, ADHD does tend to run in families, it is thought that the genes you inherit from your parents play a factor in whether or not you have ADHD.
-People with siblings with ADHD or autism are more likely to have ADHD themselves.
+The exact cause of ADHD is unknown, and it is not fully understood.
+However, ADHD does tend to run in families.
+It is thought that the genes you inherit from your parents play a factor in whether or not you have ADHD.
+People with siblings with ADHD or autism are more likely to have ADHD.

-It is also suggested that there may be an imbalance in the Neurotransmitters in the brain or that the brain area may be smaller in people with ADHD, is also suggested that there may be a chemical imbalance.
+It is also suggested that there may be an imbalance in the neurotransmitters in the brain or that the brain area may be smaller in people with ADHD.
+It is also indicated that there may be a chemical imbalance.

-It’s not as simple as passing or failing the QB test , many different pointers are taken into consideration during this process, you will be assessed and then your results will be combined with other information collected from other professionals for discussion by the consultant.
+It’s not as simple as passing or failing the QB test.
+Many different pointers are taken into consideration during this process.
+You will be assessed, and then they will combine your results with other information collected from other professionals for discussion by the consultant.

 You can find more ADHD news here

 Have your say!
-Drop us a comment in the box below!
+Please drop us a comment in the box below!